-If you’re familiar with the jargon, you can keep up better with lessons and avoid missing out on key strategies.
+If you’re familiar with the jargon, you can better keep up with lessons and avoid missing out on key trading strategies.

-You don’t need a huge account to start trading in the stock market, especially if you pursue penny stocks.
+And to get started, you don’t need a huge account to trade in the stock market.
+Especially with penny stocks.

 Know the Importance of Gathering Value and Practical Knowledge